 Before we wrap things up, let’s talk about cost.
 Depending on the speaking coach you hire and the extent of your work with them, the cost of hiring a coach can vary immensely.
 This is partly dependent on how much you want them to hold your hand but also on their renown.
 In other words, the more experience a coach has and the more time you need with them, the more it’ll cost.
 That said, for most speaking coaches out there, you’ll have several options, so you can choose the one that best fits your budget.

-Looking back on those we’ve mentioned, Dawwna St Louis’s High-Profit Zone represents the most intensive end of the coaching spectrum.
-With 8-12 programs a year, her bootcamps are an immersive experience where you can work with other speakers in person.
-These are also among the most expensive options out there.
-Likewise, Jane Atkinson’s Speaker Launcher program has a variety of options, including the Emerging Speaker, Rising Superstar, and Seasoned Pro consulting packages, which increase in price respectively.
+Looking back on those we’ve mentioned, Jane Atkinson’s Speaker Launcher program represents the most intensive end of the coaching spectrum.
+This program is available in a variety of options, including the Emerging Speaker, Rising Superstar, and Seasoned Pro consulting packages, which increase in price respectively.
 She also provides the Wealthy Speaker School, an online course designed for clients that need less of a helping hand.

 Do I need to hire a speaking coach?